-University of Utah researcher Ling Zang hopes to address this growing problem in China and beyond with a new for detecting mercury.
+University of Utah researcher Ling Zang hopes to address this growing problem in China and beyond with a new test for detecting mercury.
 The test promises to be faster and cheaper than conventional tests, which require samples to be sent to a laboratory, can take weeks to process and can cost hundreds of dollars.

 “It’s very exciting as a scientist to be able to transfer what you are developing on the bench-top in the lab to the marketplace, and to serve society,” said Zang, who was recruited to the university’s Department of Material Science and Engineering in 2008 by the Utah Science Technology and Research (USTAR) initiative.
 USTAR is a state office that drives innovation and economic growth by attracting talented researchers to Utah.